beyarkay/masters-thesis/src/02_background.md

 \cite{whitePrinciplesNeurodynamicsPerceptrons1963}, which itself was inspired by work done by \cite{warrens.mccullochLogicalCalculusIdeas1944}.

-The backpropogation algorithm (essential for the efficient parameter estimation of an ANN) derives from the method of reverse mode automatic differentiation for networks of differentiable functions introduced by
+The algorithm for efficiently estimating the parameters of an ANN (named backpropogation) was derived from the method of reverse mode automatic differentiation for networks of differentiable functions, which was introduced by \cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970}\footnote{This was later published in English as
-\cite{linnainmaaAlgoritminKumulatiivinenPyoristysvirhe1970} (published in
-English as \citealt{linnainmaaTaylorExpansionAccumulated1976}).
+\citealt{linnainmaaTaylorExpansionAccumulated1976}}.

 Paul Werbos laid the theoretical foundation for backpropagation based on Linnainmaa's work during Werbos' PhD thesis
-\citep{werbosRegressionNewTools1974}.
-He experienced repeated difficulty in publishing the work\footnote{\cite{werbosRootsBackpropagationOrdered1994}}
+\citep{werbosRegressionNewTools1974}, however he experienced repeated difficulty in actually publishing the work\footnote{As reported in
-until \citep{werbosApplicationsAdvancesNonlinear1982}.
+\citealt{werbosRootsBackpropagationOrdered1994}.} until
+\cite{werbosApplicationsAdvancesNonlinear1982}.

 \cite{rumelhartLearningRepresentationsBackpropagating1986} later demonstrated
+the practical applications of using backpropagation to efficiently train ANNs.
+When asked about
+\citeauthor{rumelhartLearningRepresentationsBackpropagating1986}'s work, Werbos
-the practical applications of backpropogation for training artificial neural networks.
-Werbos reported that he "[was] not accusing anyone of plagiarism"
+reported that he "[was] not accusing anyone of plagiarism"
 \citep[p\.251]{rodriguezHistoricalSociologyNeural1991} but nonetheless that he did "believe that the idea did spread from me to the relevant places".
 Rumelhart firmly denied any knowledge of Werbos' work or that it had any